 Most NFTs are part of the Ethereum blockchain.
 As well, Ethereum is one of the many cryptocurrencies currently available.
-NFTs stores its data in a global registry in millions of nodes across the globe.
+The NTFs store their data in a global registry in millions of nodes across the globe.
 This is what we call a blockchain.
-While Ethereum is the first, it’s not the only blockchain to use NFTs.
-All existing blockchains have the potential to do this.
+While Ethereum is the first, it's not the only blockchain to use NFTs.
+All existing blockchains have this potential.

 How did NFTs arise?

-Today, you can buy a wide variety of NFTs in the crypto market.
+Today, you can buy various NFTs in the crypto market.
 Some people trust non-fungible tokens to be the future of fine art collecting.
-This belief lies on three aspects, like artists’ opportunity to sell their work.
-Also, giving buyers the chance to support artists.
-Last, collectors have the potential to sell them for profit if they rise in value.
-Let’s take a look at different aspects of this.
+This belief lies in three aspects: artists' opportunity to sell their work.
+They are also giving buyers a chance to support artists.
+Last, collectors can potentially sell them for profit if they rise in value.
+Let's take a look at different aspects of this.
 Are they profitable?
 What are their copyright implications?
 Where are NFTs being traded?
-We’ll also go over the main pros and cons, and what the current NFT trends are.
+We’ll also review the leading pros, cons, and trends.

-One of the most prevalent concerns on NFTs are their copyright implications.
-When it comes to NFTs and copyright, the latter is not always transferred with the sale of the former.
-The creator, or most recent copyright owner, might choose not to transfer them.
+One of the most prevalent concerns about NFTs is their copyright implications.
+Regarding NFTs and copyright, the latter is not always transferred with the sale of the former.
+The creator, or most recent copyright owner, might choose not to move them.

-Another thing to keep in mind is that NFTs may not meet the criteria to be subject to copyright at all.
-There’s also the chance they’re considered as fair play or public domain.
+Another thing to remember is that NFTs may not meet the criteria to be subject to copyright.
+There's also the chance they're considered fair play or public domain.
 As the concept of NFTs is quite recent, intellectual property laws have not yet caught up.
-If you want to learn more about NFTs and copyright, you can check out WIPO’s site.
+If you want to learn more about NFTs and copyright, you can check out WIPO's site.

 Pros and Cons of NFTs

-Considered the eBay of NFTs, this is currently the largest NFT marketplace.
-It supports over 150 currencies, and has the most extensive range of digital assets.
-These include art, in-game items, domain names, music and photos.
-OpenSea is the NFT platform that brought non-fungible token trading into the mainstream.
+1. OpenSea.
+Considered the “eBay” of NFTs, this is currently the largest NFT marketplace.
+It supports over 150 currencies and has the most extensive range of digital assets.
+These include art, in-game items, domain names, music, and photos.
+OpenSea brought non-fungible token trading into the mainstream.
 Also, it has accrued more than one million users.

+3. Nifty.
 Nifty Gateway is a curated art platform under the Gemini crypto exchange.
-Here, NFTs get the name of “Nifties” and are built on Ethereum.
+Here, NFTs are called “Nifties” and are built on Ethereum.
 This marketplace focuses on premium NFT drops.
-Currently, it holds the record for most expensive NFT sold, at a whopping $91.8M.
+Currently, it holds the record for the most expensive NFT sold, at a whopping $91.8M.
 Many famous artists, like Grimes, have chosen Nifty Gateway to sell their NFTs.

-Foundation is an artist-runned platform that includes rare and exclusive projects.
-Launched in 2021, it has managed to sell over $100M in NFTs.
+5. Foundation.
+Foundation is an artist-run platform that includes rare and exclusive projects.
+Launched in 2021, it has sold over $100M in NFTs.
 Artists need an invitation to join the NFT platform.
 Also, buyers can use Ethereum to make purchases.